ryfurrer/ece379a1/README.txt

 Project Status:
 All functionality delivered for valid input.
-Invalid inputs unhandled for cmd line arguments in a1mon and for some invalid run commands. difﬁculty storing commands as "const char*," so std::string was used. difﬁculty handling improper programs for run commands - they cause a1jobs to be forked and then the program needs to be "quit" twice if using "quit." mention difﬁculties encountered in the implementation a1jobs has a compliation warning that job_idx is not used but it is.
+Invalid inputs unhandled for cmd line arguments in a1mon and for some invalid run commands.
+I had difﬁculty storing commands as "const char*," so std::string was used.
+Also, I had difﬁculty handling improper programs for run commands.
+I could not use waitpid() to check the status of the run command, since it would suspend execution of the calling process.
+So incorret run programs they cause a1jobs to be forked and then the program needs to be "quit" twice if using "quit."

 Testing and Results:
 The programs were compared with the example inputs and the outputs were equivalent.